Ayush110103/fabrics/README.md

 ## 🤖 Introduction

 **Fabrics** is Team planner and Idea management platform where people can turn their ideas into simple diarams that can help them soothen the workflow and build something unique and crazy.
+Like clothes are woven with fabrics where placement and pattern matters the most in deciding the final result, Samwise fabric could help in weaving your ideas into amazing products.

 ## ⚙️ Tech Stack